-If the partnership is VAT registered and you are a partner leaving the partnership then you must inform HMRC within 30 days otherwise you may be charged a penalty.
+If the partnership is VAT registered and you are a partner leaving the partnership then you must inform HMRC within 30 days using form VAT2 otherwise you may be charged a penalty.

-If the partnership is ceasing to trade, so none of the partners are continuing to run the business, then the nominated partner must complete a final partnership tax return and the individual partners must also file self assessment tax returns.
+If the partnership is ceasing to trade, so none of the partners are continuing to run the business, then the nominated partner must complete a final partnership tax return and the individual partners must also file Self Assessment tax returns.
 You should inform HMRC as soon as possible.